MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/fill%20instead-1.png)

-Because our eyes will now compare the yellow to the black immediately next to it instead of to the gray behind it, this doesn’t have the contrast problem we had with simple monochromatic points.
+Because the fill colors are now surrounded by **black outlines**, our eyes compare the fill color to the black directly next to it rather than to the background, resolving the contrast issue.

-Dark purple wouldn’t contrast well against black, but since the point strokes don’t convey information directly, this isn’t a problem, so if we prefer it, we can restore the purple end of the spectrum to have more color options available:
+Even though dark purple can be distinguish from a black stroke, that’s not a problem here, since the stroke doesn’t encode any data.
+So, if we want more color options, we can restore the full range of the *viridis*
+palette:

 ``` r
 palettes_plus(begin = 0, end = 1) #<--RESTORE PURPLE END OF COLOR RANGE AND RETAIN YELLOW RANGE (WHICH, BY DEFAULT, WOULD BE CUT OFF).